Enhanced six operations and base change theorem for higher Artin stacks: More preliminaries on -categories

-\begin{lem} Consider a diagram of right Quillen functors of model categories, which commutes up to a natural equivalence $\beta\colon V\circ G\to G'\circ U$ and is endowed with Quillen equivalences $(F,G)$ and $(F',G')$.
-Assume that $U$ preserves weak equivalences and all objects of $\cD'$ are cofibrant.
+of model categories, that commutes up to a natural equivalence $\beta\colon V\circ G\to G'\circ U$ and is endowed with Quillen equivalences $(F,G)$ and $(F',G')$.
+Assume that $U$ preserves weak equivalences and all objects of $\bB'$ are cofibrant.
 Let $\alpha$ be the composite transformation

-Then for every fibrant-cofibrant object $Y$ of $\cD$, the morphism $\alpha(Y)\colon (F'\circ V)(Y)\to (U\circ F)(Y)$ is a weak equivalence. \end{lem}
+Then for every fibrant-cofibrant object $Y$ of $\bB$, the morphism $\alpha(Y)\colon (F'\circ V)(Y)\to (U\circ F)(Y)$ is a weak equivalence. \end{lem}